 Missing Lateral Implant Replacement

 Do you or your child have congenitally missing lateral incisors?
-Usually, an adult person’s mouth has eight incisors: four front-most teeth on each jaw.
+Usually, an adult person’s mouth has eight incisors: four on the upper and four on the lower.
 The lateral incisors erupt near the front two teeth and the canines grow right next to them.
 If lateral incisors fail to erupt, mostly due to genetic reasons, unattractive gaps form in between teeth.
 Fortunately, there are ways to solve a problem like this, including a single-tooth dental implant placement.

 If there are no other ways of closing the space of the missing lateral teeth, your orthodontist will recommend a dental implant.
 Once placed, it can close the gap and enhance your smile.
 An implant will rebuild the structure of the missing teeth and establish a proportionate row of front teeth.
 Due to modern technology, implants can be placed easily and perfectly.
 The single-tooth implants look extremely natural and can be taken care of just the way you do your natural teeth.

 Prior to placement, your orthodontist needs to make the space balanced and proportional so that the implant fits and look perfectly.
 Short treatment of braces is to be expected.
 After that, you will undergo at least one oral surgery to insert the implant post into the lower or upper jaw.
 An implant needs a properly embedded post to be successful, and there should be adequate space between it and the teeth.
 An implant requires adequate bone density and gum tissue to stay reinforced.

 If a younger person requires an implant, their facial bones should have stopped growing as it doesn’t require facial growth adjustments.
 So, girls between ages eighteen and nineteen years and boys ages nineteen and twenty-one years can be treated.
 If your child is younger, it means that their facial growth is still ongoing.
 Let them wait until they are old enough to have an implant placed to replace the missing lateral incisor teeth.